zayaanali/recommended-topics-tool/documents/proposal.md

 Memory and storage efficiency is discussed in “Data Storage.”

 ## Timeline
-Data Acquisition: Completed by November 7th
+Data Acquisition: Completed by November 7th<br />
-Data Processing: Completed by November 9th
+Data Processing: Completed by November 9th<br />
-Completion of BFS Traversal and Makefile: Completed by November 16th Completion of Strongly Connected Component Kosaraju algorithm: Completed by November 24th Completion of Brandes algorithm: Completed by November 30th Code Final Testing and Verification: Completed by December 2nd Production of Final Deliverables: Completed by December 6th Final Edits and Minor Changes (if necessary): Completed by December 8th
+Completion of BFS Traversal and Makefile: Completed by November 16th<br />
+Completion of Strongly Connected Component Kosaraju algorithm: Completed by November 24th<br />
+Completion of Brandes algorithm: Completed by November 30th<br / Code Final Testing and Verification: Completed by December 2nd<br />
+Production of Final Deliverables: Completed by December 6th<br />
+Final Edits and Minor Changes (if necessary): Completed by December 8th <br />